amirh-far/amirh-far/readme.md

 ## <p align=center><b>Amirhosein Farhangian</b></p>
 <p align=center><i>AI Engineer & Researcher</i></p>

-### My Open Source Projects
+### My Open-Source Projects

-- [ledControlAgent](https://github.com/amirh-far/ledControlAgent): An AI-powered IoT agent for remote LED control via ESP32 and Telegram bot.
-It supports adaptive decision-making, and intelligent automation.
-The system enables seamless Wi-Fi communication and customizable behaviors.
-Ideal for smart home and IoT applications.
+[ledControlAgent](https://github.com/amirh-far/ledControlAgent): AI-powered IoT agent** for remote LED control using ESP32 and Telegram bot.
+Supports adaptive decision-making** and customizable automation for smart environments.
+Seamless Wi-Fi communication** ideal for smart home and IoT applications.

-- [SearchBasedRAG](https://github.com/amirh-far/SearchBasedRAG): A cutting-edge Retrieval-Augmented Generation (RAG) agent designed to streamline coding workflows by integrating advanced search and generation tools.
+[SearchBasedRAG](https://github.com/amirh-far/SearchBasedRAG): A cutting-edge Retrieval-Augmented Generation (RAG) agent designed to streamline coding workflows by integrating advanced search and generation tools.
 It uses Morphic, Ollama, Open WebUI, Faiss, and BAAI/bge-large-en-v1.5 for efficient, and scalable coding assistance.
 Currently under development, it is RAGed with KServe docs as a code AI agent.

-- [NLPlayground](https://github.com/amirh-far/NLPlayground): A personal repository where I progressively document and update my NLP practices, focusing on data preprocessing, model training, and more.
+[NLPlayground](https://github.com/amirh-far/NLPlayground): A personal repository where I progressively document and update my NLP practices, focusing on data preprocessing, model training, and more.

-- [dataDOOM](https://github.com/amirh-far/dataDOOM): Some data engineering / mining practices I progressively do, personal usage that might be useful for people.
+[dataDOOM](https://github.com/amirh-far/dataDOOM): Some data engineering / mining practices I progressively do, personal usage that might be useful for people.

-- [promptMaster](https://github.com/amirh-far/promptMaster): Best system prompts I use for prompt engineering, including leaked prompts.
+[promptMaster](https://github.com/amirh-far/promptMaster): Best system prompts I use for prompt engineering, including leaked prompts.

-- [Rental-System](https://github.com/amirh-far/Rental-System): A MySQL-based rental system built with Python and Pandas.
+[Rental-System](https://github.com/amirh-far/Rental-System): A MySQL-based rental system built with Python and Pandas.
 It enables customer and manager interactions via terminal commands for film searches, profile updates, rentals, and payments and some other features.

 ### Reach Me